logo

 Abstract

-Recent experimental and theoretical studies demonstrated microwave mode cooling and cavity quantum electrodynamics (C-QED) effects at room temperature by using optically cooled nitrogen-vacancy (NV) spins.
-This article explores improvements by analyzing parameters from recent diamond maser experiments with a high-frequency microwave resonator.
-A more complete treatment of optical pumping and dissipation in NV centers is provided, studying the dependence on laser power.
-The study predicts microwave photon number reduction to 261 (116 K), five times lower than previously reported.
-Laser-power-controlled C-QED effects across weak-to-strong coupling regimes are predicted, observing saturation under strong laser pumping.
-The model can be adapted for other solid-state spins and C-QED effects in maser operation.
+Recent experimental and theoretical studies demonstrated microwave mode cooling and cavity quantum electrodynamics (C-QED) effects at room temperature using optically cooled nitrogen-vacancy (NV) spins.
+This article explores improved performance by adopting parameters from diamond maser experiments with a high-frequency (9.22 GHz) microwave resonator.
+Incorporating the full NV electronic and spin-level structure, the study models optical pumping and dissipation and analyzes laser-power dependence.
+It predicts a reduction of the resonator’s mean microwave photon number to 261 (effective temperature 116 K), about five times lower than previously reported.
+It further predicts laser-power-controlled C-QED effects across weak-to-strong coupling regimes and observes saturation under strong optical pumping.
+The framework can be readily adapted to other solid-state spins and to investigate C-QED effects relevant to maser operation.

 Publisher